So there they were.

 CRASH!
 That was the sound of everything in the storerooms, and the crockery, pictures, furniture and all in the restaurant and café, falling over and smashing to the ground.
 The force of the ship turning so quickly even knocked Mason off her feet and to the floor, her uncovered metal fingers scraping along the flooring like a cat's claws as she slid across the ground and fell down the last staircase with many loud, clanging thuds.
 Her vision blurred as she opened her working eye to find herself lying on her side on the floor in the basement, staring past behind the staircase to the door to the cockpit.

 The sounds appeared to be very far-away and fuzzy, and Mason remembered back to 2136 when she was leading a young and confused Cass away from the smouldering rubble of their former home just as it started to collapse.
-It had been a traumatic time, she had been seriously damaged already, but after making sure Cass was safe, she went back to the house to see if she could save Levi, but to no avail.
+It had been a traumatic time, she had been seriously damaged already, but after making sure Cass was safe, she went back to the house to see if she could save Levi.
+Of course, to no avail.
 The house was in total flames.
-Mason couldn't remember much, but she recalled the same feeling she was having now… She closed her eyes, ready for it all to be over.
-Back then in the fire, she'd felt that that was the end of her life, that her circuits would burn up and shut her down forever, and right now she was having the same thoughts.
+It had been night when it happened, and Levi would probably have been asleep.
+If he wasn't, then… Mason didn't even want to imagine what he went through.
+She couldn't remember much, but she recalled the same feeling she was having now… She closed her eyes, ready for it all to be over.
+Back then in the fire, she'd felt that that was the end of her life, that her circuits would burn up and shut her down forever, almost like a warning she was programmed with, and right now she was having the same thoughts.
 This was until she heard her name being spoken, softly, and the clicking sound of a cane on metallic floor.

 "You can't just give up now," came the elderly voice.